Who never lived and so can never die:

 - Sherlock Holmes in the 22nd Century, a 1999 Animated Adaptation of Holmes Recycled INSPACE!

-- This series is predated by "Sherlock Holmes in the 23rd Century", a two-part episode of the 1987 series Bravestarr with the same concept.
+- "Sherlock Holmes in the 23rd Century", a two-part episode of the 1987 series Bravestarr

 - Holmes and Watson appeared in one episode of Batman: The Brave and the Bold.
 During their time, Jason Blood tried (and failed) to bring Batman to that time but Holmes completed the spell.
 Holmes was soon able to deduce Batman must have been born to some doctor or at least a wealthy man.